Back to All Events

 Are artists entrepreneurs?
 This session focuses on understanding business models, entrepreneurship, and finding gaps in the market.

-Making Money - Finances
+Making Money - Accounting and Finances 101

 The most common question perplexing artists of all disciplines, "How much should I price this for?" doesn't need to be a stab in the dark.
 Understanding taxes, budgeting, and funding sources are the bedrock of going from starving to thriving.

 Finding a gap in the market requires artists to understand both the field they fit into and what makes their creative voice unique.
 The way artists craft the stories of their work connects them to their audience.
-This session will consider what it looks like to have a cohesive branding and marketing strategy and how that can be used to actively connect with your audience.

 DETAILS